rafaelrinaldi/css-in-js-talk/slides/01-disclaimer.md

 ## Disclaimer

-> Let's establish some things

 - This talk is not a rant on CSS
 - Might be an overkill for small projects
-- Still not battle tested
-- Not a magical solution to all existing problems
+- No magical solution to all existing problems
+- Open your heart